Devlander-Software/hooks/README.md

 ## Installation

-You can install the Devlander React Hooks Collection using npm or yarn:
+You can install the Devlander React Native Hooks Collection using npm or yarn:

 npm
 ```bash